Desperadus/QuadrupoleSim/README.md

 - Preset sample mixtures plus a custom mixture builder
 - A ten-step guided tour that drives the controls while it explains

-## Note on magnetic fields

-A quadrupole mass filter has none.
-It is entirely electrostatic and RF; ions are separated by the stability of a driven oscillator.
-Magnetic separation belongs to sector instruments and ICR cells, not here.

 ## Running

 ```bash